anuket-project/anuket-specifications/doc/common/usecases.md

 All Edge requirement gaps under Reference Model , Reference Architecture 01 (OpenStack), Reference Architecture 02 (Kubernetes) will be identified and fulfilled.

-Edge scope under CNTT will cover :
+Edge scope under Anuket will cover :

 -	Define Edge locations based on use case
 -	Define guidelines around factors that can affect the edge, for example, WAN latency based on telco use cases.